friedev/musicli/README.md

 - If you create any new Python source files, copy the license notice from `musicli.py` into them.

 If you want to contribute but aren't sure what to work on, you can find a list of tasks in `TODO.md`.

+If anyone is interested in maintaining and extending MusiCLI 1.0, feel free to make a fork of this repo based off of the `v1.0.0` tag, although I do not intend to maintain it any further myself.